Representing Pedestrian Accident Victims Across West Michigan

 - Traumatic brain injury

 - Scarring and disfigurement

-If you or someone you love has been hit by a motor vehicle, call Conybeare Law Office now.
+If you or someone you love has been hit by a motor vehicle, call Conybeare Law Office in Kalamazoo now.
 We specialize in complex pedestrian accident claims and will fight to ensure you get compensation for your losses.
 If we don’t obtain a settlement or verdict for you, you owe us nothing for our time and effort, so schedule your free consultation with an experienced Michigan auto accident lawyer today.

 What You Need To Know About Pedestrian Accidents In Michigan

 - Pedestrian Accidents In Michigan

 - Why Hire Conybeare Law Office For Your Pedestrian Accident Claim?

 - Why Clients Trust Our Kalamazoo Pedestrian Accident Lawyers